packs

 • Registry::Pack \== Version - the pack requires a dependency with any version other than then the one specified.
 For example, common::bits \== 2.1 means that the pack requires a common::bits pack version other than any 2.1.x version.

-It’s also possible to specify range dependencies by using two consecutive elements with the lower bound followed by the upper bound.
-For example, [common::bits @>= 2, common::bits @< 3] means all common::bits 2.x versions but not older or newer major versions.
+To specify range dependencies by using two consecutive elements with the lower bound followed by the upper bound.
+For example, common::bits @>= 2, common::bits @< 3 means all common::bits 2.x versions but not older or newer major versions.

 When a pack also depends on a Logtalk or backend version, the name logtalk or the backend identifier atom can be used in place of Registry::Pack (see below for the table of backend specifiers).
 For example, logtalk @>= 3.36.0.